The Annual Canvass

-No, adding your name to the HEF form will not register you to vote.
-This is a separate process and once we have received the HEF form we will send information either by email or post to each unregistered person named on the form on how to register.
+No, adding your name to your canvass response will not register you to vote.
+Voter registration is a separate process and once you have told us you need to register we will send information either by email or post to each unregistered person at your property giving information on how to register.
 You do not need to wait for this information, you can register via the national voter registration website www.gov.uk/register-to-vote.

 The two versions of the register

 The Electoral Registration Officer makes and keeps two versions of the electoral register.

 - • The open register – This version can be bought by anyone and used for any purpose such as putting your personal details on the internet and mail marketing.
 Being on the open register is optional so if you do not want your details sold on you can say NO. The open register is also held at the Town Hall and can be viewed on request during office hours Mon-Fri.

 Want to come off the open register?

 If your details are on the open register and you wish them to come off then you can ask for them to be removed.
 Contact electoral services by email, giving your name and address to email@example.com or by phoning the helpline 01372 732120 or 732152.

 You can also go back onto the open register by following the same process.

 Checking the new register

 The new register will be used to run any elections that are held in 2021.

 Please note: You are not automatically registered to vote by registering to pay Council Tax.
 This is because you may be eligible to pay Council Tax but not be eligible to vote.
 You should also be aware that not registering to vote can affect your credit history.

 Need more help?